riflower001/MDSecPwrBi/README.md

 **Troubleshooting**

 -Connectors

 You may need to enable connectors for the geolocation api to work https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility

 -Maps

 In order for the maps visuals to work the setting will need to be enabled. https://learn.microsoft.com/en-us/azure/azure-maps/power-bi-visual-get-started#azure-maps-power-bi-visual-behavior-and-requirements

 -Clear Cache

 https://support.biconnector.com/support/solutions/articles/8000072804-how-to-clear-cache-of-power-bi-desktop-

 -API Connection

 Basics:
 https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/api-power-bi?view=o365-worldwide

-Also, there is a set of legacy conditional access settings in the Microsoft Endpoint Management Portal that requires your machine be Hybrid or Azure AD Joined to leverage the api directly.
+There is also a set of legacy conditional access settings in the Microsoft Endpoint Management Portal that requires your machine be Hybrid or Azure AD Joined to leverage the api directly.
 If you cannot connect due to these constraints with Power BI desktop because of this you can remove the classic policy.
 It is reccommended that you add back a modern policy doing something very similar.

 https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/classic-conditional-access-policy-for-defender-atp/m-p/1883297